davidroyer/vuedocs-boilerplate/docs/components/VCard/README.md

 ## Props

 - `heading` ***String***

   The text for the heading

-## Events

 ## Slots
 - `body`

   Use this slot to for the card body, which is the middle area

 - `footer`

   Use this slot to for the card footer